home-assistant/home-assistant.io/source/_components/microsoft_face.markdown

 ha_release: "0.37"
 ---

 The `microsoft_face` component platform is the main component for Microsoft Azure Cognitive service [Face](https://www.microsoft.com/cognitive-services/en-us/face-api).
-All data are in a own private instance in the azure cloud.
+All data are in a own private instance in the Azure cloud.

 You need an API key which is free but requires a [Azure registration](https://azure.microsoft.com/de-de/free/) with your microsoft ID.
-The free resource (*F0*) is limit to 30K request in a month and 20 per minute.
-If you don't want use a azure cloud, you can also get a API key with registration on [cognitive-services](https://www.microsoft.com/cognitive-services/en-us/subscriptions) but they need to recreate all 90 days.
+The free resource (*F0*) is limit to 30k requests in a month and 20 per minute.
+If you don't want use a the Azure cloud, you can also get a API key with registration on [cognitive-services](https://www.microsoft.com/cognitive-services/en-us/subscriptions) but they need to recreate all 90 days.

 To enable the Microsoft Face component, add the following lines to your `configuration.yaml`: